 Minority shareholders may be adversely affected by corporate decisions that will negatively impact their own interests.
 Contact Dodd & Dodd Attorneys, PLLC and learn about “appraisal rights” and how they can protect your rights in the event of a merger, exchange of shares, sale of assets or a buyout.
 Our legal team will aggressively protect your interests and work to hold the majority interest to the high standards of Kentucky law while seeking to negotiate a path to resolve shareholder disputes in Kentucky.

-If you are a minority shareholder who is experiencing shareholder oppression, a freeze-out or other strategies to keep you from the day-to-day operations and information of the corporation you own an interest in we invite you to contact us for a free consultation at (502) 584-1108.
+If you are a minority shareholder who is experiencing shareholder oppression, a freeze-out or other strategies to keep you from the day-to-day operations and information of the corporation you own an interest in we invite you to contact us, or call to schedule a consultation at (502) 584-1108.

 When negative decisions are being implemented by the Board of Directors or Corporate Officers a shareholder may bring a derivative lawsuit against the officers or Board or its executives on behalf of the company itself.
 These cases require extensive legal expertise and skill.